Canadian leaders' debates: 1988 debates

-The leaders participating were Progressive Conservative leader, and prime minister, Brian Mulroney, Liberal leader John Turner and NDP leader Ed Broadbent.
+The leaders participating were Progressive Conservative leader and prime minister Brian Mulroney, Liberal leader John Turner and NDP leader Ed Broadbent.

 Debates were held by the consortium in English and French.
-The three-hour French debate occurred on October 24, 1988, and the three hour English debate was conducted in Ottawa on October 25, 1988 and was moderated by Rosalie Abella.
-Questions were asked by a panel of journalists made up of the CBC's David Halton, CTV's Pamela Wallin, and Global's Doug Small.
+The three-hour French debate occurred on October 24, 1988, and the three-hour English debate was conducted in Ottawa on October 25, 1988, and was moderated by Rosalie Abella.
+In the English debate, questions were asked by a panel of journalists made up of the CBC's David Halton, CTV's Pamela Wallin, and Global's Doug Small.

 Mulroney's government was re-elected with a reduced majority.